drugs and their effects

 The Davenport Attack May 14, 1781

 The Davenport House stands today on the north side of Croton Heights Road.
 The remains of Colonel Greene and Major Flagg are interred at the Presbyterian Church Cemetery in Yorktown.
-A mass grave somewhere near the Davenport House accommodates the remains of an unknown number of black soldiers from Greene’s Rhode Island Regiment.
+A mass grave somewhere near the Davenport House accommodates the remains of an unknown number of black soldiers from Greene’s 1st Rhode Island Regiment.

 The Monument

-Mr. Warren's previous commissions include both portions of the New Jersey World War II Memorial, the New Jersey Korean War Memorial, Victims of Terrorism Memorial at the Raritan Bay Waterfront Park overlooking the World Trade Center Site; John Coltrane Monument in High Point, NC, and the Sojourner Truth Memorial in Northampton, MA among many others (www.warrensculpture.com).
+The monument is a heroic sculpture by nationally noted sculptor Jay Warren of Oregon.
+Mr. Warren’s previous commissions include both portions of the New Jersey World War II Memorial, the New Jersey Korean War Memorial, Victims of Terrorism Memorial at the Raritan Bay Waterfront Park overlooking the World Trade Center Site; John Coltrane Monument in High Point, NC, and the Sojourner Truth Memorial in Northampton, MA among many others (www.warrensculpture.com).

 Ways to Donate